cybozu-go/neco/README.md

 Neco adopts [network booting][netboot] to manage thousands of servers efficiently.
 The center of Neco is therefore a few netboot servers.

-[neto-ubuntu][] creates a custom Ubuntu installer to setup netboot servers.
+[neco-ubuntu][] creates a custom Ubuntu installer to setup netboot servers.

 [Sabakan][sabakan], a product from Neco, implements functions necessary for netboot including [DHCP][], [UEFT HTTP Boot][], [iPXE][], [ignition][]